 I heard loud and threatening expressions like: “You are not home little girls” with a repertoire of denigrating slurs words, typical of psychological conditioning of the theorist Pavlov.
-Instructions, that if not followed, we would end up in a military prison at Leavenworth, Kansas.
+Instructions if not followed, individuals would end up in a military prison at Leavenworth, Kansas or subject to a dishonorable discharge or other than honorable.
 In a few words, what the Training Instructor said (IT), was the word of “a god.”
-The process according to my best reminiscence was to get the uniforms that we would be used during military training and beyond.
-We would go through a battery of medical tests, inoculation of various viral or bacterial conditions (dengue, malaria, STDs’, cholera, diphtheria, tetanus, ABC Hepatitis…) necessary to survive in a jungle.
+The process according to my best reminiscence was to get the uniforms that we would use during military training and at the duty station.
+We would go through a battery of medical tests, inoculation of various viral or bacterial conditions (dengue, malaria, STDs’, cholera, diphtheria, tetanus, Hepatitis A, B, C, etc…) all necessary to survive in a jungle environment.

 At that time the war coming to an end in Vietnam, but not until five (5) months later in May of 1975.
 I still get the social and military rejection because of been in that era, and the Veterans Affair Administration keeps saying that I am not from the Vietnam era.
-They allowed us three or four hours of rest to sleep and then the welcome of the Training Instructor.
+The TI would allow us three or four hours of rest or sleep and then the welcome of the Training Instructor, again.

-The only thing I can remember from that first day is that I knew what the training all about.
-That I smiled non-stop, to whatever the sergeant would say, like the series; Gomer Pyle “.
-Then I got the first scorned.
-There he stood in front of me, near my face, and asked for my last name, Amalbert Reyes, (they wrote), and kept telling me to remove the smile that it had on my face that it would discourage the others.
-He knew right there, and then I was raised in a military home environment.
+The only thing I can remember from that first day is that I knew what was the training about and what I would be facing.
+I smiled non-stop, to whatever the sergeant would say, like the series; Gomer Pyle “.
+I got the first scorned.
+There he stood (TI) in front of me, near my face, and asked for my last name, Amalbert Reyes, (they wrote), and kept telling me to remove the smirk off my face.
+All because it would discourage the others into compliance of orders given.
+The TI knew right there and then that I was raised by a military environment.
 From that moment on nothing was the same.
-Some of my brotherhood mocked me calling names saying Mongolian, Mongoloid because I had an odd shaped head when our head where shaven off.
+Some of my squadron companions would mock me calling names like Mongol or Mongoloid because I had an oddly shaped head after it was shaven.
 I ignored their words, but those little things were accumulating little by little in my head.

-From there on, I do not remember anything else, and when I finished this first part of the training, (three months later), I went to my next training base in Ilinois, Chanute AFB.
-The rigidity of the Training Instructors continued, for approximately three more months.
-The memories that I have of this base are very scarce; they are like taking photos in the capture of a moment frozen in time.
-I have a photo of my stay in this place in Illinois.
-From here they directed me to my next work base.
-Arrive at Nellis AFB, in June 1975.
-This base housed the vast majority of fighter and bomber aircraft F111, which were used repeatedly in the Vietnam War, not only were the planes but with them came the comrades who were in a combat zone while this plane fulfilled its mission.
+From there on, I do not remember anything else, and when I finished this first part of the training, (six weeks later), I moved on to my next training base at Chanute AFB Illinois.
+The rigidity of the Training Instructors continued, for three more months.
+The memories that I have of this base are very scarce; they are like taking photos in the capture in a frozen moment in time.
+I have a picture of my stay in this place in Illinois, is in hard copy and have to digitalize it to make it available for posterity.

-The great majority of these comrades knew the Vietnamese language, and they shared some other word of which I still remember some (good and bad), for example; Sawadí gap: that means how are you, how are you, how are you.
 Recapitulating some behavioral conditions that they carried, several had Substance Addiction Disorder due to stressful events such as Post Traumatic Stress or (PTSD), Anxiety or Generalized Anxiety Disorder, Depression Disorder or Recurrent Depression Disorder.
 I could talk about this now because I’m studied Psychology; I recognize the indicators and symptoms.
-As I write these letters, I realize that I am blocking many thoughts because of the anxiety and depression that they cause me, but getting ahead with what I can.
+As I write these letters, I realize that I am blocking many thoughts because of the anxiety and depression that they cause me, but I manage to survive, the best I could after my military term was over.

-At Nellis, AFB, Las Vegas Nevada, I began to have my cultural and social clashes because of my origin, ethnicity and also my attitude (my pride of being Puertorrican), although I understood that what I wanted more than anything, was to do my job and do it to the best of my abilities.
+At Nellis, AFB, I began to have my cultural and social clashes because of my origin, ethnicity and also my attitude (my pride of being Puertorrican), although I understood that what I wanted more than anything, was to do my job and do it to the best of my abilities.
 Then the conflicts began, not with the old comrades who came from Vietnam, but with the recruits who came from the ghetto or had difficulties relating to other cultures not their own.
-I had a really difficult time adjusting to this racist culture of both black men and Anglo-Saxons.
+I had a challenging time adjusting to this racist culture of both black men and Anglo-Saxons ethnicity.

 I then changed to the occupation that I wanted, electronics, and ended up retraining myself as a Space Communications Technician Satellites Dish transmissions.
 Even today I won’t stop my fascination and passion with the world of electronics and now for human behavior.
 I had several accidents at the base, one that caused damage to my cervical and lumbosacral spine, another at my right knee, among others, and now my medical file does not appear anywhere.
-These mere thoughts are draining me a lot, I confess, but I have to focus live the now and get as far as I can.
+These mere thoughts are draining me a lot, I confess, but I must focus on the present and reach my goals as best I can with the time I have.
 No matter the costs, my mind will not be in the vacuum, and someone will listen to Draókos.
-All ill conditions are manageable, but not they heal and is a moment to moment job.
+All unfavorable conditions are manageable, but not heal and is a moment to moment endeavor.

 I was fighting for what society had imposed on me — rejected on many occasions.
 When I had a job, my compulsiveness and organized way of doing task offended management when I exposed my points of view about inefficiencies and other procedural methodologies to improve on the company’s goodwill… what a fool I was.
 The only thing companies care about is the money they could produce at the expense of others no matter the consequences.
 A veteran of the Vietnam era?
 How gives a SHAT about the opinion of a veteran?
 Can something be done about a society lacking its own identity and insecurities?
 I resigned myself to this information provided by the Department of Veterans Administration in Puerto Rico, as a good soldier that I was and I took advantage of the only thing that was within my reach, the right to study.

 Well, it’s good that everything happened in the path.
-I took full advantage of the right to study and dedicated myself body and soul to them.
+I took full advantage of GI Bill and dedicated myself, body and soul to my academic education.
 First, to test the water, for the fear that I had of the University, I studied an Associate Degree in Business Administration and Accounting, from ICPR Junior College of Hato Rey.
-Having finished this course and my excellent performance, I decided to take on a bigger challenge by entering into something I enjoy, technology.
+Having finished this course and my excellent performance, I decided to take on a more significant challenge by entering something I enjoy, technology.
 I enrolled in the Universidad Interamericana, in Rio Piedras Puerto Rico, to study a Bachelor of Science with a concentration in Computer Science, again not with the excellence I expected, but 3.14 gap.
 This score Is good.

 My desire to continue studying arose and I decided to do a Master’s in Financial Management at the University of Phoenix campus of Guaynabo, here again, I exceeded my expectations and ended up with a gap of 3.84.
 Now at age 56, I decided to study another branch of science that fascinates me, human behavior and all the complications of disorders that have accompanied me most of my life after been discharge from the USAF, I have finished my Master’s Degree in Psychological Counseling.